Skip to main content

 Academic

 A sophisticated analysis of data sharing in wellness applications requires an understanding of the technical and economic systems that facilitate this exchange.
 The concept of “anonymization” is frequently presented as a sufficient safeguard for user privacy.
-From a data science perspective, however, true is a complex and often elusive goal.
+From a data science perspective, however, true anonymization is a complex and often elusive goal.

 Techniques such as k-anonymity, l-diversity, and t-closeness have been developed to reduce the risk of re-identification, but they are not foolproof.
-The high dimensionality of ∞ the sheer number of unique data points collected for each user ∞ makes individuals particularly susceptible to re-identification through linkage attacks.
+The high dimensionality of health data ∞ the sheer number of unique data points collected for each user ∞ makes individuals particularly susceptible to re-identification through linkage attacks.

 A linkage attack combines two or more datasets to uncover sensitive information.
 For instance, a supposedly anonymous dataset from a wellness app containing location data, device information, and timestamps could be cross-referenced with publicly available information or data from another breach to re-identify a specific user.